Our Governing Body

 Letter from Governors

-On behalf of the Governors I am delighted to have the opportunity to write to you about the role of the Governing Board at Royal Rise Primary School.
+On behalf of the Governors I am delighted to have the opportunity to write to you about the role of the Governing Committee at Royal Rise Primary School.

 The governors are volunteers who have a commitment to the school, its pupils, staff and buildings as well as to the local community of which it is a part.
 We are all proud to be associated with Royal Rise Primary School.